 The perpetrators were Islamic fundamentalists who had taken over most of northern Mali, an area bigger than France.
-The oppressors, with suspected ties to Al Qaeda, wanted to impose a totalitarian form of Sharia law upon the region.
+The oppressors,who had suspected ties to al Qaeda, wanted to impose a totalitarian form of sharia law upon the region.
 Music was banned.
 Women were forced to cover up their entire bodies.
 Playing football was forbidden.

 VICE: What did you want to achieve in making a film that responds to a real-life tragedy?

 Abderrahmane Sissako: With all my films, I don't want to provoke any activities.
 Each person makes a film the way he wants, but there should not necessarily be a goal to it.
 Timbuktu is not a political campaign to convince someone of something.
 It was not made to force people to do something.